 A share of the seven million euros went to the Nordmann family, the legal owners of the scroll, another share to Nathalie de Noailles’ heir.
 Without that agreement, the French authorities would have seized the manuscript the minute it crossed the French border.
 They, as you will remember, legally considered that the manuscript should never have crossed the border the other way in the first place.

 Aristophil, however, went bankrupt in 2015, after Gérard Lhéritier was accused of fraud.

 Aristophil’s assets would be gradually liquidated, and all their historic documents sold off.
 Aguttes, the Parisian auction company that was storing the company’s holdings, announced that the sale would start in December 2017, with a blockbuster auction, including The 120 Days of Sodom.

-This means that the manuscript may not be taken out of the country for at least 30 months, and gives the state the time to find the resources to buy it.
+This meant that the manuscript could not be taken out of the country for at least 30 months, and gave the state the time to find the resources to buy it.

 In just over 200 years, the Marquis de Sade has gone from a prisoner of the French state to national treasure.
 I think even the Marquis would have been surprised by that.

 So might his son, the equally splendidly named Donatien Claude Armand, who, after inheriting the title on his father’s death, burned most of his father’s literary work.
 Those are the real de Sade lost manuscripts, as we will never be able to read them.

 Perhaps, given their likely subject matter, it’s just as well.